austinyen56/Intel-NUC-Hackintosh-Files/README.md

 * What's new in the new config file?
 The new config file takes out the countdown timer and removes unecessary entries which is important for multi-booting

-* Tutorial video for multi-booting: TBA
+* Tutorial video for multi-booting: https://www.youtube.com/watch?v=JAhTKm15u9s&t&ab_channel=Austin56